- It is the Right Thing to Do

 We have an ethical responsibility to create an inclusive climate in which people with disabilities enjoy the same opportunities and freedoms as everyone.

-2. It is The Law
+2. It is the Law

-As of June 21, 2001 rules were mandated by Section 508, 1194.22 of the Workforce Investment Act.
+On June 21, 2001 rules were mandated by Section 508, 1194.22 of the Workforce Investment Act.
 508 is an amendment to the Workforce Rehabilitation Act of 1973.
-The law applies to all Web sites operated by federal government agencies.
+The law applies to all websites operated by federal government agencies.
 It requires web pages to comply with accessibility standards.
 Under the law, web sites are required to structure their design, content and underlying technologies to be accessible to people with disabilities.
 Section 508 does not apply directly to university web sites (unless funded by federal grant money).
 However, the federal effort provides a good example of what can be done.
 On January 18, 2017 the Access Board updated Section 508.
 Under E205.4 Accessibility Standard in the updated document, it states, "Electronic content shall conform to Level A and Level AA Success Criteria and Conformance Requirements in WCAG 2.0 (incorporated by reference, see 702.10.1)."

 3. It is a University Policy and Standard